There is a war between the living and the dead, and the Irish stories keep harping upon it.

 Irish mythology includes a captivating collection of ancient legends, heroic tales, and mystical beings.
-These have shaped Ireland's cultural identity and are deeply rooted in Celtic traditions.
-They've evolved through oral storytelling, manuscripts, and modern adaptations.
+These have shaped Ireland's cultural identity and are deeply rooted in Celtic traditions, evolving through oral storytelling, manuscripts, and modern adaptations.

 Early Irish monks recorded myths in texts like the Book of Leinster, helping preserve Irish folklore despite invasions and cultural shifts.